3 surgeries at 30

 So, this is 30

-That’s right, at 29 years old I was starring down the barrel of jaw surgery, 2 years of braces, and 2 shoulder reconstructions.
-Not a great hand, but if 2020 has taught me anything, things could have been much, much worse.
+I wasn’t exactly “stoked” when, at 29 years old, doctors told me I was staring down the barrel of jaw surgery, 2 years of braces, and 2 shoulder reconstructions, but if 2020 has taught me anything, things could have been much, much worse.

-The fact is, part of my experience these last 2 years has been struggling through recovery but also feeling guilty for struggling because I know that relative to most, things are still sooooo good for me.
-I have a partner who loves me, a job that pays me, a non-threatening skin tone and I live in a place that has—to date—done a really good job at “flattening the curve.”
-As far as 2020 is concerned, that’s some 1% shit.
-Scratch that.
-As far as history is concerned, that’s realllly good.
+The truth is, part of my experience these last 2 years of working through recovery has been feeling guilty for struggling because I know that relative to most, I have it really good.
+Like 1% good.
+I have a partner who loves me, a job that pays me, a non-threatening skin tone, and I live in a place that has, to date, done a really good job of “flattening the curve.”

 So, I was turning 30 and my body was a hot mess…

 For my jaw/teeth, I was told I had an underdeveloped upper jaw, resulting in an underbite that was causing jaw pain and a slow erosion of my front teeth.